ethereum-optimism/optimism/deposits.md

    contract).
 3. `value` is `0`
-4. `data` is an abi encoded call to the [L1 Attributes Predeploy] contract's `setL1BlockValues()` function with correct values associated with the corresponding L1 block.
+4. `data` is an abi encoded call to the [L1 Attributes Predeploy] contract's `setL1BlockValues()`
+4. `gasLimit` is set to the maximum available. function with correct values associated with the corresponding L1 block.

 ## Special Accounts on L2